dragonflyinmypool/EZ-Resume/notes/manafest.markdown

 - JS
 - Html
 - CSS
-- Learning Node
+- Some Node.js
-- Learning Express
+- Some Express
 - Design
 - UX